 Scientists have found that the symptoms of craving are mediated by increased transmission of the neurotransmitter, glutamate found in areas of the brain such as the hippocampus, the region in the brain responsible for learning and memory.
-This may explain why cravings such as anxiety, irritability, sweating and palpitations can occur years into abstinence, when a situation or person stimulates a drug related memory, creating a greater risk of relapse.
+This may explain why cravings such as anxiety, irritability, sweating and palpitations can occur years into abstinence, when a situation or person stimulates a drug-related memory, creating a greater risk of relapse.

 Can CBD reduce craving?

-Most research until now has been into the use of CBD for heroin addiction with both preclinical research and some small pilot studies showing promising results.
+Most research until now has been into the use of CBD for heroin addiction with both pre-clinical research and some small pilot studies showing promising results.
 While CBD doesn’t change the effect of the initial administration of the drug (unlike THC, which can make the effect of heroin stronger), scientists have observed a lessening of what are known as ‘cue-induced cravings’, a type of craving brought on by a stimulus, such as when smokers associate finishing a meal with lighting up a cigarette.

-In a double blind, placebo study heroin addicts were administered a single dose of CBD over 3 consecutive days.
-Their propensity for craving was then tested by exposing them to opioid related and neutral video stimuli at 1 hour, 24 hours and 7 days after the CBD was given.
+In a double-blind, placebo study heroin addicts were administered a single dose of CBD over 3 consecutive days.
+Their propensity for craving was then tested by exposing them to opioid-related and neutral video stimuli at 1 hour, 24 hours and 7 days after the CBD was given.
 Compared to the placebo, the subjects taking CBD found their cravings were lessened, an effect that lasted for 7 days after treatment.

 Less anxiety experienced

-Furthermore, a reduction in anxiety levels were also noted, with the study’s author highlighting the “potential therapeutic efficacy of CBD to reduce negative states in opioid-dependent individuals, which may, in turn, predict reduced craving and hence reduce the likelihood of relapse behavior.”
+Furthermore, a reduction in anxiety levels was also noted, with the study’s author highlighting the “potential therapeutic efficacy of CBD to reduce negative states in opioid-dependent individuals, which may, in turn, predict reduced craving and hence reduce the likelihood of relapse behavior.”
 This could be due to CBD’s partial activation of the 5HT1-A serotonin receptor, which scientists believe explains its general anti-anxiety and mood enhancing effect.

 However, it’s still not clear why CBD reduces cue-induced cravings.
 Previous preclinical trials on rats found that alterations in glutamate transmission and endocannabinoid signalling were normalised after administering CBD.
 And the fact that these changes remain present for 7 days after the subjects had been given CBD suggests a “long-term impact on synaptic plasticity” may occur.
-This essentially means that the addict’s brain has undergone a kind of rewiring that may reduce craving and relapse on a more long term basis.
-Exciting news for anyone who has witnessed the never ending cycle of abstinence and reusing experienced by many addicts.
+This essentially means that the addict’s brain has undergone a kind of rewiring that may reduce craving and relapse on a more long-term basis.
+Exciting news for anyone who has witnessed the never-ending cycle of abstinence and reusing experienced by many addicts.

 Tobacco cravings also alleviated by CBD